 Eunice realized that she could not make it to the phone and have time to make the call.
 Therefore, she ran straight for the corner of the store in the back where the narrow hall would lead to the parking lot.

 Her killer could not let her go.
 She had seen who killed her parents.
 As he ran after her, he realized he was chasing the wife of the intended victim.
 Where was Zeigler?
-He had just killed and assisted in the killing of Eunice’s parents…these people were not even supposed to be here!
-The only one who was supposed to be in the store was Zeigler!
-Where was Zeigler?
+Not in the store.
+The killer had just killed and/or assisted in the killing of Eunice’s parents, people who were not even supposed to be in the store that night.
+The only one who was supposed to be in the store was Zeigler.
+Where was he?

-He closed in on her, aimed, and shot her once in the head.
-That single shot behind her left ear killed her instantly and that was the only mercy he could afford.
+He closed in on Eunice, aimed, and shot her once in the head.
+That single shot behind her left ear killed her instantly.
+It was the only mercy he could afford.

 Apart from the big blood puddle underneath her head, there were some light blood stains along the underside of the front lapel of her coat and very small blood drops on the inside lining of her coat.

 Charlie Mays has been portrayed by the prosecution as an innocent client, who happened to be in the store at the wrong time.
-The prosecution portrayed him as a loyal customer and friend, who merely came to pick up a television set for his family, and who was butchered to death.
+The prosecution said he was a loyal customer and friend, who merely came to pick up a television set for his family, and who was then butchered to death.
 The latter is true but the former is not.
 Mays was not an innocent client.
 In fact, Mays was a murderer.

 [During the autopsy] Dr. Ruiz removed Mays’s brain and found that the fractures extended to the anterior fossae, the front of the brain pan in the cranium.
 The base of the skull was traumatized and broken.
 There were abrasions and swelling on his right hand, possibly from a blunt object.
 He had one empty socket in his jaw, the left top canine tooth.